Cyber Monday 2018 deals: Laptops, gaming PCs, Chromebooks, tablets, monitors and more

 Laptops

-Best Buy is no longer offering these deals, but B&H still has big discounts on the newest batch of MacBook Pros and iMacs, and some still-current 2017 versions, too.
-You can max out the discount by choosing more expensive configurations -- including this 13.3-inch MacBook Pro with Touch Bar equipped with a Core i7, 16GB RAM and a 512GB SSD.
+Best Buy is no longer offering these deals, but B&H still has big discounts on the newest batch of MacBook Pro laptops and iMac computers, and some still-current 2017 versions, too.
+You can max out the discount by choosing more expensive configurations -- including this 13.3-inch MacBook Pro with Touch Bar equipped with a Core i7, 16GB RAM and a 512GB SSD for $1,949, or $550 off.
 Nice.

+The deal was supposed to expire late on Nov.
+25 but is still live at time of publication.

 Lenovo IdeaPad 330s with Core i5 and 1TB hard drive for $349 ($150 off)Sarah Tew/CNET